AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-workflow-combined.md

 &nbsp;

 You can link up to 10 hashed email addresses to a single [DPUUID](../../reference/ids-in-aam.md).
-To do this, separate the hashed email addresses with a comma, inside the synchronization file.
+To do this, separate the hashed email addresses with a `<TAB>`, inside the synchronization file.

 In our example, you would now have two data sources.